omegacoleman/arkio/README.md

 By the time of writing, asio is still using epoll as its low-level kernel interface, which imitates the proactor pattern with reactor pattern.
 This is inaffective and requires many epoll-only magic techniques.
 What's more, the asio interface was designed cross-platform, but it is affected greatly by the iocp interface of Microsoft windows.
 From 5.1, kernel introduced a set of new API named io-uring, which enables us to create real proactor implementions with a great performance boost.
 This library aims to port that functionality to c++, with APIs tailored just for linux.

 This library aims to get away with those historical burden and a few others.
 By making use of Coroutine TS and GSL and outcome, modern c++ programming is getting powerful and free as it had never be.
-IO programming is a major use case of c++, and this library exist to port that enlightment to it.
+IO programming is a major use case of c++, and this library exist to port that enlightenment to it.

 # a few notes